ManonWaals/assignments/Python.md

 **_Show data from unemployment rate in tabel and show the graph_**

 **Google Trends**
-The other source we used is [Google Trends](https://www.google.nl/trends/).
+The other source we use is [Google Trends](https://www.google.nl/trends/).
 We use index numbers for the amount of searches for specific words, that we think people will search for when they are unemployed.
-We have choosen 6 words, where some of them indicate search for unemployment benefits and others indicate searches for a new job.
+We have choosen 6 words, some of them indicate searches for unemployment benefits and others indicate searches for a new job.
 We decided to use the following words: 'nieuwe baan' ('new job'), 'CV' ('resume'), 'vacatures' ('vacancies'), 'uwv' (an institution that helps unemployed people in the Netherlands to find a job), 'uitkering' ('social security') and 'werkloos' ('unemployed').
 For all words, we checked whether they could be associated with something different than unemployment.
 We found that this was only the case for 'CV' as people searching for this term also sometimes meant to search for boilers which are CV ketels in Dutch.
 To make sure that we only used the data of people that were searching for resume, we specified the 'CV' Google trend to the category 'vacancies and education'.
 As for the unemployment rate we looked at the data from 2010 to 2015 in the Netherlands.

 **_Show data from Google trends in tabel and show simple graph_**